Singapore vs Malaysia: Which is Better for Business?

 Workforce

 Malaysia has a larger population with at least 6.2% more compared to Singapore.
-Even though Singapore workforce focuses more on working the future economy that is different and leaner, Malaysia offers those with higher education background as almost 30% of the Malaysia’s workforce has attained a tertiary education background.
+Even though Singapore’s workforce focuses more on working the future economy that is different and leaner, Malaysia offers those with higher education backgrounds as almost 30% of Malaysia’s workforce has attained a tertiary education background.

 Business Language

 It is common knowledge that in terms of language, both Malaysia and Singapore mostly use English as the medium of communication.
-Both countries are also known to have bilingual speaker who are able to converse in Malay, Chinese as well as Tamil.
+Indeed both countries are also known to have bilingual speakers who can converse in Malay, Chinese as well as Tamil.

-Hence, it is still quite easy for the foreign investors to adapt with the situation in both countries given they mostly use English as the business language.
+Hence, it is still quite easy for foreign investors to adapt to the situation in both countries given they mostly use English as the business language.

 Taxation

-Malaysia and Singapore have maintained its corporate tax rate at 17% for Small and Medium Enterprises (SMEs).
-However, Malaysia is bound to charge at a flat rate of 24% against foreign registered Company in Malaysia.
-The taxation procedures in Malaysia are double tier as there are taxes to be paid to the Inland Revenue Board and other taxes paid to regional tax authorities.
+Malaysia and Singapore have maintained their corporate tax rate at 17% for Small and Medium Enterprises (SMEs).
+However, Malaysia is bound to charge a flat rate of 24% against foreign-registered Companies in Malaysia.
+Overall the taxation procedures in Malaysia are double tier as there are taxes to be paid to the Inland Revenue Board and other taxes paid to regional tax authorities.

 Bureaucracy